 Major Crime Unit detectives work closely with the Bureau of Criminal Investigation, Special Investigations, other law-enforcement agencies, prosecutorial staff and the Chief Medical Examiner's Office to successfully investigate and prepare cases for appropriate legal action and resolution.
 The unit also oversees narcotic & drug diversion investigations, the Technology Investigation Unit, as well as the Executive Protection Unit.

 The Major Crime Unit is commanded by Capt.
-Scott Dunlap, who oversees two regional teams, each commanded by a detective lieutenant.
+Jeremy Hill, who oversees two regional teams, each commanded by a detective lieutenant.
 They are Lt.
 Eric Albright, based in northern Vermont, and Lt.
 John-Paul Schmidt, based in southern Vermont.
 The unit also includes six detective sergeants, the Victim Services Unit and unsolved-case analysts.